NickWard00/Clash-Of-Commits/README.md

 SHIFT - doubles the player's speed while moving into a sprint L - adds a life to the player's HP
 2 - doubles the player's score
+X - shoots out an attack in all four directions (currently non-functional due to inability to disable cooldown time for cheat keys)
-P - not necessarily a cheat key, but a keyboard shortcut to pause the game Q - not necessarily a cheat key, but a keyboard shortcut to quit the game back to title screen
+F - unimplemented cheat code to freeze all enemy movement for one second B - unimplemented cheat code to disable player's health points from decreasing following collision with an attack P - not necessarily a cheat key, but a keyboard shortcut to pause the game Q - not necessarily a cheat key, but a keyboard shortcut to quit the game back to title screen